 In SkyDesk we give utmost importance to ensure our customers' data is both SAFE and SECURE.
 We have very stringent processes and systems in place to ensure the same.
 To know more about this, we recommend you to go through the following policy documents:

 In case you have any further questions or concerns, please write to us at email@example.com.

 You can view our Security and Privacy policies from the links given below:

 You can find more details about the various pricing plans offered by visiting here

 Yes, SkyDesk Reports does offers an Always Free Plan ($0) targeted at small end reporting requirements.
-It supports 2 users, 5 reporting databases and 10,000 rows in your account.
+It supports 2 users, 5 workspaces and 10,000 rows in your account.
 You can find more details about the various plans SkyDesk Reports offers, by visiting Price

 The priced plans allow you to store more data (more number of rows) and share the views in SkyDesk Reports with more number of users based on your plan.
 Also, it offers a wide range of value added features, which include:

 Anyone to whom at least one view in the SkyDesk Reports account is privately shared is considered a User in the SkyDesk Reports pricing model.
 These private users are required to have an account in SkyDesk Reports and they need to login with their user name and password to access the views shared to them in that corresponding SkyDesk Reports account.
 Users are identified by their unique email address, to which the views in SkyDesk Reports account is shared.